Cairo fire: Conspiracy theories

 No one was arrested during the disorder.
 It appears that there were organized elements in the crowd, both left-wing and right-wing.
 According to official sources as well as eyewitnesses, the disturbances had been masterminded beforehand, and the groups responsible for it were highly skilled and trained.
 This was evidenced by the speed and precision with which the fires were ignited.
 The perpetrators held tools to force open closed doors, and used acetylene stoves to melt steel barriers placed on windows and doors.
 They executed their plan in record time through the use of nearly 30 cars.
 The timing was also another clear indication of the careful planning behind the arson.
 Saturday afternoon was chosen due to the weekend closure of offices and department stores, as well as the post-matinée closure of movie theaters.

 Although some of the country's politicians may have been implicated in the initial outbreak of violence, it has never been fully determined who started the Cairo Fire.
 Historians still disagree about the identity of the initiators of the disturbances, leading to several conspiracy theories.
 Some believe King Farouk I masterminded the disorder to get rid of the government of el-Nahhas.
-Others support the theory that the British authorities instigated the fire to punish the administration of el-Nahhas for its unilateral abrogation of the Anglo-Egyptian Treaty in 1951.
+Others have promoted the conspiracy theory that the British authorities instigated the fire to punish the administration of el-Nahhas for its unilateral abrogation of the Anglo-Egyptian Treaty in 1951.
 Alternative theories put the blame on the Muslim Brotherhood or the Egyptian Socialist Party, formerly known as Misr al-Fatat.
 Nevertheless, no material evidence has ever appeared to incriminate a specific group.
 Following the 23 July 1952 coup, an inquiry was opened to investigate the circumstances surrounding the Cairo Fire, but failed to identify the real perpetrators.
 The Cairo Fire thus remains an unsolved mystery.